vmario89/Attraccess/apps/fabreader-firmware/README.md

 ### Manual Installation

-If the web installer doesn't work for you, you can download the firmware binary from the [Releases](https://github.com/OWNER_NAME/Attraccess/releases) page and flash it using esptool:
+If the web installer doesn't work for you, you can download the firmware binary from the GitHub Pages site and flash it manually:

 ```bash
 # Install esptool